Your State-by-State Guide to CPA Exam & License Requirements

 State Residency

 Some state statutes specifically state that you must be a resident of that state, while others are flexible.
-Hawaii, for example, doesn’t require residency but does mandate U.S. citizenship or authorization to work in the state.
+Hawai’i’s accountancy requirements, for example, don’t require residency but do mandate U.S. citizenship or authorization to work in the state.
 Each state board of accountancy typically indicates whether residency is a requirement in its FAQs or rules.

 Educational Requirements

 Educational requirements are often the most tedious and detailed portion of CPA guidelines.
 Some states specifically call out how many credit hours you need and at what level of education.
-Check out Louisiana’s explanation of education prerequisites to get a feel for this variety of nuanced expectations.
+Check out Louisiana’s explanation of education prerequisites for more information.
 A good source to research specific educational requirements is the National Association of State Boards of Accountancy (NASBA) with detailed minimum educational requirements listed by state for the exam.
 Keep in mind that many states allow you to sit for your exam before you reach the total number of credits you need for licensure.

 The CPA Licensing Process Explained